Logo

 After logging in, I was immediately met with a series of questions.
 Crowdtap was attempting to filter out automated bots and other people who were not interested in providing valuable feedback but wanted to make a quick buck.

 The series of questions made me type specific words in a text box to see if I was paying attention and made me check boxes related to the program’s rules and integrity.
-The Crowdtap team did a good job of mixing up the questions to weed out those who were not joining for the right reasons.
+The Crowdtap team mixed up the questions to weed out those who were not joining for the right reasons.
 Crowdtap made it clear the expectations are:

 1. To provide quality and honest feedback.